OneIdentity/SafeguardAutomation/RDP Applications/README.md

   3. Use the Remote Application Publisher or the native Microsoft tooling to register `OI-SG-RemoteApp-Launcher.exe` as a remote application. (see notes in USE CASE #1)
   4. Because `SQL Server Management Studio` cannot take a password on the command line, the password must be entered in via automation.
      1. Use [AutoIt](https://www.autoitscript.com/site/autoit/downloads/) to launch the client program, wait for the prompt, and play it in.
      2. Write the script and compile it as an executable.
-Use [this example](https://github.com/OneIdentity/SafeguardAutomation/tree/master/RDP%20Applications/AutoIt/Microsoft%20SQL%20Server%20Management%20Studio).
+Use [this AutoIT example](https://github.com/OneIdentity/SafeguardAutomation/tree/master/RDP%20Applications/AutoIt/Microsoft%20SQL%20Server%20Management%20Studio).

 The end-user experience will be the same as in USE CASE #1.
 The only difference will be that instead of loading `DBeaver`, the end-user will see `SQL Server Management Studio` load.

+<ins>**USE CASE #3:**</ins> Privileged access to SPS admin account

+Setup required by the admin:
+  1. Install the `OI-SG-RemoteApp-Launcher.exe` (aka the Launcher) on the jump host.
+  2. Install a browser to be the client program--chrome or edge work well.
+  3. Use the Remote Application Publisher or the native Microsoft tooling to register `OI-SG-RemoteApp-Launcher.exe` as a remote application. (see notes in USE CASE #1)
+  4. Because the web browser cannot take a password on the command line, the password must be entered in via automation.
+     1. Use [Go chromedp](Go%20chromedp) to launch the browser and play in the credential
+     2. Write the script and compile it as an executable.
+Use [this sps example](https://github.com/OneIdentity/SafeguardAutomation/tree/master/RDP%20Applications/Go%20chromedp).